jerosanchezz/Heikin/README.md

 # Privacy Policy

-Juan Paolo Del Rosario built the Your Average Weight Tracker app as a Freemium app.
-This SERVICE is provided by Juan Paolo Del Rosario at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.